hydrocotyl bonariensis aka pennywort, dollarweed, hydrocotyle or kurnells curse

 • Indaziflam (Specticle)

-These are pre-emergent herbicides that provide some control of Dollar Weed in warm-season turfgrasses, but are not currently registered for this in Australia.
+These are pre-emergent herbicides that give some control of Dollarweed in warm-season turfgrasses, but are not currently registered for this in Australia.

 Post Emergent Control.

-Choose the right herbicide for your turf type and use these in the late Spring and Autumn when Pennywort is small and are growing.
-Herbicide effectiveness is reduces as weeds mature.
+Choose the right herbicide for your turf type and use it in the late Spring and Autumn.
+Ideally, this is when Pennywort is small, and actively growing.
+Herbicide effectiveness reduces as this weed matures.

-You will need several applications to control Hydrocotyle, as one treatment does not deal with this weed.
+You will need repeat applications to control Hydrocotyle, as one treatment does not deal with this weed.

 The options below are registered for hydrocotyle in the USA but not in Australia.